Enhancing Dynamic Range of Sub-Quantum-Limit Measurements via Quantum Deamplification

 The phase estimation accuracy is characterized by the mean squared error (MSE) with respect to the actual phase $\phi$, $\epsilon(\phi)= \sum\nolimits_m{[\phi-\phi_{\rm est}(m)]^2 p(m|\phi)},$ where $p(m|\phi)$ denotes the conditional probability of measurement outcome $m$, and is given by $p(m|\phi) = |\langle m|\hat{U}(t_2)e^{-i\phi \hat{S}_z}\hat{U}(t_1)|\Psi_0\rangle|^2$, with $|m\rangle\equiv|S=N/2,S_y=m\rangle$ being the eigenstate of $\hat S_y$ with eigenvalue $m$.
 Here, $\hat{U}(t)=e^{-i\hat{H}_{\rm TACT}t}$, and $t_1$, $t_2$ represent the evolution time parameters for the two TACT segments.
 The optimal values of $t_1$ and $t_2$ are to be found through optimization.
 We assume a linear estimator $\phi_{\rm est}(m)=am$, and the optimal $a$ is determined from the measurement outcome distribution~\cite{ThurtellPRR2024}.
 Our goal is to achieve optimal sensitivity for phase $\phi$ in a prior phase range $\delta\phi$.
 Assuming a Gaussian prior phase distribution centered at zero, ${\cal P}_{\delta \phi}(\phi) = \exp{[-{\phi^2}/{(\sqrt{2}\delta\phi)^2}]/{\sqrt{2\pi(\delta\phi)^2}}},$ we minimize the MSE averaged over the prior distribution, defining the Bayesian mean squared error (BMSE): $(\Delta \phi)^2 = \int{d\phi \;\epsilon(\phi){\cal P}_{\delta \phi}(\phi)}.$

-Figure~\ref{fig2}(b) and (c) showcase the performance of our QD-based quantum interferometer, benchmarked against the classical Ramsey interferometer, the OQI, and a setup utilizing TACT interaction solely for probe state preparation.
-In the last scenario, the interaction time is also optimized to minimize the BMSE.
-In Fig.~\ref{fig2}(b), we depict the ratio of posterior uncertainty $\Delta\phi$ to the prior uncertainty $\delta \phi$, minimized individually at each $\delta \phi$ for these various configurations.
+Figure~\ref{fig2}(b) and (c) showcase the performance of our QD-based sensor, compared to the OQI, classical, and QA-based sensor.
+In Fig.~\ref{fig2}(b), we depict the ratio of posterior uncertainty $\Delta\phi$ to the prior uncertainty $\delta \phi$, minimized individually at each $\delta \phi$ for QD sensor and OQI.
 This quantity is related to frequency stability in atomic clock, characterized by the Allan deviation~\cite{Luca20Heisenberg,marciniak2021optimal}.
 A smaller value of $\Delta\phi/\delta\phi$ indicates a lower phase estimation error (smaller $\Delta\phi$) over a broader phase range (larger $\delta\phi$).
-For all cases, $\Delta\phi/\delta\phi$ initially declines as $\delta\phi$ grows and then starts to rise due to increase probability of phase slip error~\cite{zollerPRX2021,ThurtellPRR2024,schulte2020prospects}.
-When compared to the classical Ramsey interferometer~(black line, CSS), the use of TACT interaction for probe state preparation alone~(blue line, SSS), enhances sensitivity at small $\delta\phi$ values.
-However, this improvement diminishes as $\delta\phi$ grows, due to the fact that SSS only promises beyond-SQL phase sensitivity within a narrow phase range.
-Incorporating a second TACT interacting process post phase encoding~(orange curve) significantly enhances the precision of phase estimation at large $\delta\phi$.
+For all cases, $\Delta\phi/\delta\phi$ initially declines as $\delta\phi$ grows and then starts to rise due to increased probability of phase slip error~\cite{zollerPRX2021,ThurtellPRR2024,schulte2020prospects}.
+When compared to the classical Ramsey interferometer~(black line, CSS), the QA-based sensor~(blue line, QA) enhances sensitivity only at small $\delta\phi$ values, due to reduced dynamic range caused by signal amplification.
+The QD-based sensor~(orange curve), involving a squeezing-encoding-squeezing sequence, significantly enhances the precision of phase estimation at large $\delta\phi$.
 Notably, its performance nearly approaches the theoretical limit given by the OQI (grey curve) with the optimal probe state and measurement~\cite{Macieszczak2014}.
 Figure~\ref{fig2}(c) displays the MSE as a function of the phase $\phi$.
 The prior uncertainties $\delta\phi$ and TACT squeezing times are selected to achieve the minimal $\Delta\phi/\delta\phi$ as indicated by the markers in panel (b).
-It is evident that the interferometer employing SSS surpasses the classical interferometer at small $\phi$.
-The QD-based sensing protocol (orange line) further diminishes the error across the entire $[-\pi, \pi]$ range.
+It is evident that the QA-based sensor~(blue curve) outperforms the classical interferometer~(black curve) only for small values of $\phi$.
+In contrast, the QD-based sensing protocol (orange curve) diminishes the error throughout the entire range of $[-\pi, \pi]$.